Search

 Often, the best solution to a cash crunch is to minimize your expenses so you don't need a loan.
 That could mean moving into a more affordable home, for example, or trading in your current car for a less pricey model.
 If borrowing becomes a necessity, however, 401(k) loans aren't your only option.
 Here are some alternative sources of funds that you may want to look at:

-• Home equity loans.
 Loans that are backed by collateral—in this case, the equity in your home—typically offer lower interest rates than other forms of borrowing.
 You may be able to receive a lump sum of cash or a home equity line of credit from which you draw money as needed.
-Both types require you to pay closing costs of around 2%–5% of the home's value, so they make more sense for larger loan amounts.
+Both types require you to pay closing costs on the home's value (typically 2-5%), so they make more sense for larger loan amounts.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.